Skip to main content Skip to navigation

 Awards of up to £200 are available from the University to help support the extra care costs associated with attendance at conferences.

-The committee meet once per term.
-Any member of the Warwick Law School Community may raise an issue for discussion by the EDI committee by contacting the Director of Equality, Diversity and Inclusion.
+The Law School's EDI Committee meets at least once per term and includes representation from academic staff, PSS, and students.
+Any member of the Law School community may raise an issue for discussion by the EDI Committee by contacting the Director or one of the Deputy Directors of Equality, Diversity and Inclusion.

 Combatting Unconscious Bias in Staff Appointments

-Warwick Law School acknowleges and challenges unconscious bias at all stages of its appointment processes.
+Warwick Law School acknowledges and challenges unconscious bias at all stages of its appointment processes.

 With thanks to our colleagues in the Department of Physics, we ask external referees to consider the following when providing external references.